 We've all heard it before… “a blown head gasket.”
 But what does it mean?
 The first thing that comes to mind is that it's an expensive repair.
 Then the question "Should I sell my car?" or “What else can I do about it?”

 A head gasket is actually the gasket of the engine which seals the bottom half of the engine to the head.
 It seals coolant, oil, and compression into separate compartments.

 You may be asking yourself: How much does a head gasket cost?

 The cost of an actual head gasket is pretty low.
 You can buy a replacement head gasket for about $30 to $50.
 Made out of MLS, or Multiple Layers Steel, coated in a rubber-like coating, they're fairly inexpensive to make and inexpensive to sell.
 The real cost comes in the labor of the repair itself.

 Head Gasket Replacement Cost

-Most head gasket repairs will range from $1,000.00 to over $3,000.00, depending on the year, make and model of the car.
+Most head gasket repairs will range from $1,000.00 to over $1,900.00, depending on the year, make and model of the car.
 This amount may increase in engines that have two heads, like a V6 and V8.
 The repair itself is very labor intensive as you need to disassemble most of the top half of the engine.
 Repairing a bad head gasket car take 2 to 3 days or more.

 might recommend other services, like work to the timing-belt, timing chain tensioner replacement, coolant service, water pump and oil change.